Billaferd/QuantumNexus/Players/Quantum Nexus Full Game Rules.md

 * **Adapt:** Whenever this unit survives combat, it gains a permanent +1/+1 counter, increasing its base Attack and Defense.
 * **Aetheric Shielding:** Any opponent attempting to target this unit with an Event card must pay a mandatory tax of 3 additional Command Points (CP) added to the Event's normal runtime deployment cost.
 * **Arcane Recall:** You may play this card from your discard pile by paying its CP cost and fulfilling any additionally specified resource costs.
 Once a card played via Arcane Recall resolves, it is exiled from the game rather than being returned to the discard pile.
-* **Armor Piercing:** Damage dealt by this card or effect ignores the target's Base Defense values.
+* **Armor Piercing:** When calculating combat resolution, damage dealt by this card or effect ignores any positive Defense modifiers applied by Keywords, Upgrades, Terrain, or Mission cards.
+Compare the Attack or Damage value strictly against the target's printed Base Defense.
 * **Ethereal:** Combat damage dealt to this unit during standard attacks is reduced by 1.
 * **Flying:** This unit completely ignores physical Line of Sight obstructions (quadrants currently at maximum capacity) when determining valid targets for attacks within its numeric Range.
 * **Horde:** When taking an Attack action, your units with the Horde keyword in that quadrant can attack and exhaust as a single action.